andrewsunglaekim/workshop-for-workshops-workshop/readme.md

 ### examples
 #### Think Pair Share || Think Ink Pair Share
 This was actually the first check on learning we did.
 It allows students to guide discussion.
+There's an alternate version where you can write answers down.

 #### I do you do or vice versa
 Instructor does or explains something then allows the student to mirror the activity.
 The flipped version can be effective as well.
-Where some initial path can be carved out for the student to attempt and activity.
-Then the instructor solves by showing methodolgy and approach.
+Where some initial path can be carved out for the student to attempt an activity.
+Then the instructor solves by showing methodology and approach.

 #### Fist to 5
-This is a tool where you can gauge anecdotal levels of understanding of a subject.
-Where you let the students know holding a fist up represents a "0" level of knowledge and 5 fingers for "5" representing an expert level of knowledge.
-You could pivot into a lower barrier to entry if you see more 1's then you should.
-Or if you see more middle of the road you can give a bit more exposition and detail.
+This is a tool where we can gauge anecdotal levels of understanding of a subject.
+Where we let the students know holding a fist up represents a "0" level of knowledge and 5 fingers for "5" representing an expert level of knowledge.
+We could pivot into a lower barrier to entry if we see more 1's then we should.
+Or if we see more middle of the road we can give a bit more exposition and detail.

 > There's a wide variety of ways for students to interact with an instructor and fellow students.
 Ultimately that's one of our responsibilities as instructors.
 Finding the most effective ways for students to consume the information we're presenting.
 In some cases, we might not want to use a check on learning at all.